awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    Mode is set to true, updated objects will be written to a temporary bucket instead of overwriting the original object.
 For more information see [Disabling Safe Mode](#disabling-safe-mode)
+   * **JobDetailsRetentionDays:** (Default: 0) How long job records should remain in the Job table for.
+Use 0 to retain logs indefinitely. **Note:**
+   If the retention setting is changed it will only apply to *new* deletion jobs.
+   Existing deletion jobs will retain the TTL at the time they were ran.
    * **VpcSecurityGroups:** List of security group IDs to apply to Fargate deletion tasks.
 For more information on how to obtain these IDs, see [Obtaining VPC Information](#obtaining-vpc-information)